 Cybercrime has been on the increase for the past few years.
 The good news is that you can still bank online safely by making a smart decision when selecting a secure browser for your computer.
-But, which browser is best for online banking?
+But, what is the best browser for banking online?

 Online banking is an integral part of daily life for many people.
 The more it becomes part of the daily routine, the less attention is given to security.
 This is when data breaches can occur, and your account is vulnerable.
 Keep reading for tips on how to protect your online banking accounts and choosing the best browser for handling your financial life.